Brilliant People – A Short Story – Fantasy / Thriller

 But Mendes was backing away, shaking their head with disgust.
 Then Mendes turned and fled.
 Decamping to the safety of the Quiet Room.

 Denise watched them disappear and sighed heavily.
 She scratched again and a raging heat smarted the underneath of her skin.
-Blood boiled in her veins and sweat streamed down her temples, neck, chest.
+Blood boiled in her veins and sweat streamed down her temples, neck, and chest.

 Costa, she thought.
 I’m going to Costa.
 And then I’m going home.